tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

   eventTime: string;
   // Unique identifier for the event.
 Not really matters in general.
   id: string;
-  // Event data specific to the resource provider. data?: {
-    // Optional object unique to each publisher.
-Also defined as "payload of a notification".
-    // For a BlobCreated event, the data field contains e.g. the blob's url, contentType, and contentLength
-    // Place your properties specific to the resource provider here.
-  };
   // The schema version of the data object.
 The publisher defines the schema version.
   // If not included, it is stamped with an empty value. dataVersion?: string;